walterhiggins/WMPJS/book-outline.md

 A Drone which didn't move about and only built on one location wouldn't be very interesting.
 You can direct the Drone to move about and even turn and place blocks in any direction.
 There are a couple of functions which you can use to move the drown along any axis.

 ##### Term: Axis
 When drawing on paper you draw in two dimensions.
-The two dimensions are Width which is along what's called the *X Axis* and Height which is along the *Y Axis*.
-In real life there is a 3rd dimension, Length which along the *Z Axis*.
+The two dimensions are: Width which is along what's called the *X Axis*, and Height which is along the *Y Axis*.
+In real life there is a 3rd dimension, Length which is along the *Z Axis*.
 The X axis, Y axis and Z axis make up the 3 dimensions.

 Let's get familiar with some of the movement functions by using them first at the in-game prompt.
 To place a block of gold then move 2 places to the right and place another block of gold, target a block then issue the following command:

     /js box(blocks.gold).right(2).box(blocks.gold)

 The statement above might look odd but it's perfectly valid Javascript.
-This style of calling functions one after another is called *chaining* because each `.` forms a link in a chain of function calls.
-You can't call *all* functions in Javascript like this but can call all of the Drone's functions this way.
+This style of calling functions one after another is called *chaining* because each '.' (full stop) forms a link in a chain of function calls.
+You can't call *all* functions in Javascript like this but you can call all of the Drone's functions this way.
 Another term used by programmers to describe this style of function calling is *Fluency*.
-As we'll see later you can extend the abilities of the Drone by adding your own functions which can be called in the same *fluent* way.
+As we'll see later, you can extend the abilities of the Drone by adding your own functions which can be called in the same *fluent* way.

-In the above statement there are 3 different function calls being made, the first call `box(blocks.gold)` creates a gold block.
+In the above statement there are 3 different function calls being made, the first call - `box(blocks.gold)` - creates a gold block.
 The `box()` function returns a Drone object which can be used to call other Drone functions.
-The next call `.right(2)` moves the Drone right 2 blocks and it too returns the same Drone object.
-The last call `.box(blocks.gold)` creates another gold block.
+The next call - `.right(2)` - moves the Drone right 2 blocks and it too returns the same Drone object.
+The last call - `.box(blocks.gold)` - creates another gold block.
 If we were to plot this out on graph paper it would look like this:

 ![Moving the Drone, Graph Paper Plot](images/chapter-12/graph-paper-movement.png)